 If you are even halfway aware, then you should be able to see what is going on.
 We are also social beings that depend on our planet, so we should take care of each other and the earth.

 Anyone who exhibits these traits needs help.
-Unfortunately, people with a narcissistic personality disorder rarely want help.
-They build a world to protect their mental illness.
+But, unfortunately, people with narcissistic personality disorder rarely want help.
+Instead, they build a world to protect their mental illness.

 If you are awake, you will see these behaviors.
 You will see corruption and unfairness and feel obligated to react.
 You should feel uncomfortable when you observe negative bias and prejudice.
 Healthy people feel empathy.
 It should motivate you to help change these situations.
 Everyone has their sphere of influence.